-3b: Using Active Learning Techniques in Large Classes
+3b: Using the Active Learning Cycle

 In this module, faculty learn how to effectively plan and facilitate active learning in a large class.
 The module teaches faculty to use an active learning cycle to pique student interest, build foundational knowledge, and then require students to apply new concepts.
 In addition, the module includes techniques for using formative assessment and leveraging technology to inform and improve learning.

 To satisfy the module requirements, faculty must apply at least one technique, such as using cues to keep students on task, designing lessons according to an active learning cycle, or closing with an activity to hold students accountable.

 This module is one of six modules under ACUE’s unit on Using Active Learning Techniques.

 Allen, D., & Tanner, K. (2005).
 Infusing active learning into the large-enrollment biology class: Seven strategies, from the simple to complex.
 Cell Biology Education, 4, 262–268.

 Angelo, T. A., & Cross, K. P. (1993).
 Classroom assessment techniques: A handbook for college teachers (2nd ed.).
 San Francisco, CA: Jossey-Bass.

 Barrows, H. S., & Tamblyn, R. M. (1980).
 Problem-based learning: An approach to medical education.
 New York, NY: Springer.

 Benton, S., & Pallett, W. (2013, January 29).
 Essay on importance of class size in higher education.
 Retrieved April 11, 2018, from https://www.insidehighered.com/views/2013/01/29/essay-importance-class-size-higher-education

 Brookfield, S. D., & Preskill, S. (2005).
 Discussion as a way of teaching: Tools and techniques for democratic classrooms (2nd ed.).
 San Francisco, CA: Jossey-Bass.